 Dear Home Ec 101,

-The article I read about a mother with 3 children with a baby on the way felt her house work was not getting done as she would like.
-You said your life has changed and yet you still do you regular cleaning.
+I read an article about a mother with three children who had a baby on the way and felt her housework was not getting done as she would like.
+You said your life has changed, yet you still do your regular cleaning.
 What is your regular cleaning routine?
-I once tried Fly Lady.
+I once tried FlyLady.

 My situation is there are three adults here.
-Our son works full time.
+Our son works full-time.
 He helps in the evenings and on weekends but not consistently.
-I am a senior adult college student studying music, flute and piano.
+I am a senior adult college student studying music, flute, and piano.
 I took a brief hiatus, but I’ll be starting back in August.
 My husband is disabled with the right side of his body limp.
-He requires lots of care and is unsteady on his feet as he sits in a wheel chair all day.
-He can help himself, but isn’t mobile.
+He requires lots of care and is unsteady on his feet as he sits in a wheelchair all day.
+He can help himself but isn’t mobile.

 1. Here is what is bothering me.
 I have a major Piano (beginner level) exam.
-I need to practice but it has not fit into what has to be done in the day to keep the house running each day.
+I need to practice, but it has not fit into what has to be done in the day to keep the house running each day.

 Where do you begin?

-An agency comes here to help with the hubby for two hours two days a week.
+An agency comes here to help with the hubby for two hours, two days a week.
 What is the schedule she was talking about in your book?
 Would you be willing to help me as well??

 Awaiting your generous reply,

 Living in Michigan